 The project management concentration teaches effective leadership and communication.
 In this program, you will learn critical thinking, how to manage a project budget and how to motivate team members.
 You will understand how to manage complex projects from beginning to end.

 This concentration prepares you to work in a range of industries in the public, private and non-profit sector.
 This program offers you a practical curriculum that covers setting goals, managing stakeholder relationships and integration.
-By following the PMBOK (Project Management Book of Knowledge), it prepares you to manage project scope, schedule, cost, risk and quality.
+By following the PMBOK (Project Management Body of Knowledge), it prepares you to manage project scope, schedule, cost, risk and quality.

 The Bachelor of Professional Studies (BPS) core curriculum provides you with the skills you need to succeed in today’s global economy.
 Students who are looking to complete their bachelor’s degree will receive both foundational knowledge and profession-specific skills.